pulkitkd/pulkitkd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:  PhD candidate at University of New Hampshire #<a href='#'>Affiliations</a>.
+subtitle:  PhD candidate at the University of New Hampshire #<a href='#'>Affiliations</a>.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>University of New Hampshire</p>
-    <p>Durham, NH 03857</p>
+    <p>UNH, Durham, NH 03857</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi I am Pulkit, PhD candidate at UNH.
-I utilize techniques from applied mathematics and high-performance computing for problems in fluid dynamics.
+Hi, I am Pulkit, PhD candidate at UNH.
+I utilize techniques from applied mathematics and high-performance computing towards problems in fluid dynamics.
+My work spans rotating flows, surface tension driven instabilities, orientation dynamics of spheroids and wall-bounded turbulence.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.